aws/aws-cdk-rfcs/text/204-golang-bindings.md

 // static method
 func GreeterFoo() string {
-    return fmt.Printf("foo");
+    return fmt.Sprintf("foo");
 }

 // static property
 func GreeterHello() string {
-   return "hello" // this will actually be a jsii Getter call }
+    return "hello"; // this will actually be a call to jsii.StaticGet }

-func SetGreeterHello(hello string) {
+func GreeterSetHello() {
-   // call to jsii StaticSet
+    // this will actually be a call to jsii.StaticSet }
-}

 // usage
 g := greeter.NewGreeter("world")